 Parties and gatherings can be very dangerous events, particularly when alcohol is involved (either consumed before or drunk during the evening), but at the same time they play an important role in an adolescent’s development, providing opportunities for young people to learn personal and social skills they need as they become adults.
-I strongly believe that if your child needs to go to a party (i.e., it’s important in terms of their socialising and peer acceptance), you should try to find a way of making that happen.
-Now that doesn’t mean you just let them go wherever and do whatever they want … If you call the host parents and don’t like what you hear, but your teen desperately wants to go, you could say something like “I don’t feel comfortable with this party but I can see you really need to go.
-You can go but I will be taking you, I will be picking you up and you will be there for two hours!”
-You put your caveats around the event to try to ensure your child is as safe as possible …
+I strongly believe that if your child needs to go to a party (i.e., it’s important in terms of their socializing and peer acceptance), you should try to find a way of making that happen.
+Now that doesn’t mean you just let them go wherever and do whatever they want.
+If you call the host parents and don’t like what you hear, but your teen desperately wants to go, you could say something like “I don’t feel comfortable with this party but I can see you really need to go.
+You can go but I’ll be taking you, I’ll be picking you up and you’ll be there for two hours!”
+Put your caveats around the event to try to ensure your child is as safe as possible.

-Try as you might, you can’t protect your child from every possible thing that could go wrong on a Saturday night.
-They’ll make mistakes or the people around them will do something stupid but hopefully they’ll still make it through the other end relatively unscathed (most of us can remember a night when ‘everything went wrong’ and we’re still here!).
+Try as you might, you can’t protect them from every possible thing that could go wrong on a Saturday night.
+They’ll make mistakes or the people around them will do something careless but hopefully they’ll still make it through the other end relatively unscathed (most of us can remember a night when ‘everything went wrong’ and we’re still here).
 Of course, as they get older you’ve got to give them a little more freedom to make those mistakes and learn as a result.
-That said, it is important that parents understand that parties are particularly ‘hot’ contexts (i.e., peers are present, emotions are high, and there is likely to be a great deal of sexual tension) and, as such, even the smartest teen is far more likely to make a bad decision at some time or another.
-No-one can tell you how to parent your child and when it comes to parties, only you can decide what works for you and your family.
+That said, it’s important that parents understand that parties are particularly ‘hot’ contexts (i.e., peers are present, emotions are high, and there’s likely to be a great deal of sexual tension) and, as such, even the smartest teen is far more likely to make a bad decision at some time or another.
+No-one can tell you how to parent your child and when it comes to parties – only you can decide what works for you and your family.
 That said, when it comes to keeping your teen as safe as possible in this area, I believe there are four simple rules/messages around parties that every parent should consider:

 - only you make the decision on how they get there and how they get home.
 I believe this is the only ‘non-negotiable’ when it comes to parties.
 The best option is for you to take them to where they’re going and pick them up whenever possible.
 You may have a social life, however, so sometimes you’re going to have to hand this over to someone else.
 Whoever that is, make sure you talk to them (using words from your mouth – don’t text!) and confirm details

 - ensure your teen knows that they have your total support should they need to call 000.
-The main reason why young people do not call an ambulance is that they’re frightened their parent may find out – that is shameful!
+The main reason why young people do not call an ambulance is that they’re frightened their parent may find out – that simply shouldn’t be happening!
 Repeat this message often and tell them they should call 000 and then call you

 - whatever rules you make in this area, get the best quality information you can and then ‘follow your heart’.
 Put simply, if it doesn’t feel right, don’t do it!
 It doesn’t matter what your sister-in-law or your best friend, or even your parents tell you – it’s your child, your own precious jewel – only you can make the rules, because when it comes down to it, you have to live with the consequences